fecony/oscargabriel-dev/src/app/pages/blog/content/a-tour-of-alchemy-through-better-t-stack.md

 - `.env.dev` - Development configurations with relaxed CORS, debug logging, and local service endpoints
 - `.env.prod` - Production settings with strict security policies and production API keys

-Deploy to different stages with `ALCHEMY_STAGE=prod bun alchemy deploy` or `ALCHEMY_STAGE=dev bun alchemy dev`.
+Make use of the different stages with `ALCHEMY_STAGE=prod bun alchemy deploy` or `ALCHEMY_STAGE=dev bun alchemy dev`.
+You could even add `test` or `staging` stages, as well.
 There are ways to handle only your local secrets in your local files, and only your real production secrets in Cloudflare itself, but I've found this method of keeping each stage isolated, all within the same local codebase, to be very convenient.

 ### Adding More Cloudflare Resources